 You can calculate the total cost by adding the length of the lower cabinets and the length of the upper cabinets.
 Average kitchen renovators spend about $10k-$15k on pre-fab cabinets.

 Homeowners seeking a quality wood product with a higher-end look and design will likely choose to utilize custom cabinets.
 These are manufactured locally in any style, color, and size desired for your specific kitchen and generally start at $300 per linear foot installed.
-Custom cabinets might cost a total of $15k-$25k for the average kitchen renovation.
+Custom cabinets might cost a total of $15k-$25k for the average kitchen remodel.

 Homeowners also have two countertops options.
 Prefab countertops are less expensive but come only in standard sizes and a limited variety of styles.
 Alternatively, custom slabs come in a much greater variety of style & design options and can be cut to any size needed.
 Cutting and forming these slabs into custom sizes is called ‘fabrication’ and is part of the reason these are significantly more expensive than the pre-fab variety.

 Prices for countertops can start as low as $40-$50 per square foot and go up to $100-$150 per square foot for unique, luxury products.
-So, the cost of countertops for the whole kitchen renovation will usually range between $5,000-$20,000.
+So, the cost of countertops for the whole kitchen remodel will usually range between $5,000-$20,000.
 For the average kitchen renovation in Los Angeles, countertops will cost around $8,000-$10,000 installed, including a tiled backsplash.

 You’ll want to visit a countertop retailer or slab yard to select your material.
 The salesperson should be well versed in countertop material options, and they can tell you the pros & cons of materials such as granite, quartz, marble, and others that interest you.